-The following rule covers broadcast of courtroom proceedings in courtrooms presided over solely by the Honorable Karen Flowers, the Honorable Steven Burns, and the Honorable Paul D. Merritt, Jr.
+The following rule covers broadcast of courtroom proceedings in courtrooms presided over solely by the Honorable Karen Flowers, the Honorable Steven Burns, the Honorable Stephanie Stacy, and the Honorable Paul D. Merritt, Jr.

 1. Cameras and sound equipment of quality and type approved by the Judge presiding in the case, will be fixed in place in the courtroom with field of view of the camera and field of range of microphones being approved by the Judge presiding over the proceedings.
 Other than the cameras identified herein, no other camera will be permitted in the courtroom, including a still camera without authorization of the presiding judge.
 The images produced by the camera in the courtroom should be of such a nature that still images may be retrieved.